Juste-Leo2/Pythautom/README.md

 ### 🪟 Windows:

-1. Double-click the `run_windows.bat` file located in the project's root directory.
+1. Double-click `run_windows.bat` at the root of the project.

 ### 🐧 Linux: